teleivo/lfcstraining/README.md

   * unmount and delete the lvm lv_lfc01_snapshot after the backup finished

 4. create an LVM specifying the exact physical extents which should be used

-5. create a striped/linear LVM
+5. create a striped LVM out of lv_lfc01
+  * remove lvm lv_lfc01
+  * add physical volume /dev/sdc1 to vg_lfc01
+  * create a striped LVM with stripes=2 stripe_size=xxx
+  * print details of LVMs to see that the logical volume lv_lfc01 is used in striped fashion

 ## Configuring swap partitions
 1. create swap partition on /dev/sdd and auto mount on boot